One of the problems with traditional performance reviews is that, by the time you have them, they are out of date.

 - Every individual is responsible for their own performance and development (your manager’s job is to guide, support and listen to you)

-- Every business should have business goals which cascade to team goals and then to individual goals
+- Every business should have business goals which cascade to team goals and then to individual goals so that people get the connection

 - Every business should have a set of values which translate into a set of behaviours describing “how we do business here”